-Students must maintain satisfactory progress to maintain their financial aid.
-Satisfactory progress is described by the GSD Registrar.
-Students who reach dismissal level, as defined by the Registrar, are considered not making satisfactory progress and may be placed on financial aid warning, or they may lose their eligibility for financial aid.
+Students must maintain satisfactory progress to maintain their financial aid eligibility.
+Satisfactory progress is described in the GSD Student Handbook referenced above.
+Students who reach dismissal level, as defined in the Student Handbook, are considered not to be making satisfactory progress and will be placed on Financial Aid Warning.